Best Short-Term Health Insurance for Freelancers

 What’s Covered and How Does It Work?

 Freelancing is a great way to balance work with a healthy lifestyle.
-There were 56.7 million freelancers in the U.S. in 2018, of them, 28% of freelance workers were full time.
+There were 57 million freelancers in the U.S. in 2019, of them, 28% of freelance workers were full time.
 Although there are many advantages to being a freelancer, one drawback is the lack of access to an employer-sponsored health plan.
 If you are a freelance worker or a self-employed person, there are several health insurance options to consider.
-A popular health insurance plan for many freelancers is short-term health insurance.
+One option to consider is a short term health insurance plan, here is what you need to know so you can decide if this is a good choice for you or not.

 How Does Short Term Health Insurance Work?

 Short-term health insurance also referred to as “limited-duration” insurance is a form of coverage meant to insure people for limited periods.
-It is a temporary and very basic medical insurance policy intended for medical emergency and not every day medical care or prevention.
+It is a temporary and basic medical insurance policy intended for a medical emergency and not every day medical care or prevention.
 Short-term health insurance plans are not ACA-compliant.
-In the past, this coverage was used to fill a gap in coverage if you were in-between jobs or needed a health insurance policy only for a short time.

 Why Freelancers Choose Short-Term Health Over Other Plans